isb-cgc/readthedocs/docs/source/sections/Workshop.rst

 be assured that we will follow up with you after the workshops to provide any additional support you will need.

+Also, we'd like to encourage you to take advantage of the `60-day free trial <https://cloud.google.com/free-trial/>`_ offered by Google.
+If you have already used this one-time offer, we can set you up with an ISB-CGC provided (and funded) project, but we'd also be happy to do that for you *after* you use the $300/60-day free trial.

+When you send us your Google identity, please let us know if you already have a Google Cloud Platform (GCP) project or not.
+In addition to your own personal GCP project, we will also add all workshop attendees to a group-project for the day of the workshop.

 What you should do before the workshop
 ######################################
-Once we have your Google identity, we will add you as a member to two Google Cloud Platform (GCP) projects: a group-project for the workshop, and a personal project for your own work.
-You will then be notified by email and additional information will be provided to you at that time.

 Here are some ways that you can prepare for the workshops:

+**Strongly Recommended:**
     * learn your way around the Google Cloud Console
-    * install the Cloud SDK on your laptop
+    * `install the Cloud SDK <https://cloud.google.com/sdk/>`_ on your laptop

-    * create a free account for yourself on GitHub
+**Suggested:**
-    * install the GitHub desktop app on your laptop
+    * install `R <https://cran.r-project.org/>`_ and `RStudio <https://www.rstudio.com/products/rstudio/download/>`_ on your laptop
+    * `sign up for GitHub <https://github.com/open-source>`_
-    * install R and RStudio on your laptop
+    * install `GitHub Desktop <https://desktop.github.com/>`_ on your laptop

+**Additional Resources:**